 When it comes to business credit cards, American Express offers some of the top options out there.
-Some Amex business cards let you earn American Express Membership Rewards points geared to those who travel, whereas others let you earn cash back or discounts on your bill.
+Some Amex business cards let you earn American Express Membership Rewards points geared toward those who travel, whereas others let you earn cash back or discounts on your bill.

 When it comes to Amex business cards, the right one for you depends a lot on how you normally spend each month, the type of rewards you want to earn and cardholder benefits you want access to.
-Our comprehensive guide goes over the best business credit cards from this issuer and the type of business owner they work best for.
+Bankrate’s comprehensive guide goes over the best business credit cards from this issuer and the type of business owner they work best for.

 Best Amex business credit cards